NewComer00/octavetui.vim/README.md

 - Windows native [gVim](https://www.vim.org/download.php#pc)
 - Windows native [GNU Octave](https://octave.org/download#ms-windows) (built with MSYS2 in MINGW64 environment)

+**NOTE:** Currently, it is not supported by this plugin that using the Vim from Cygwin/Git Bash/MSYS/MSYS2 (where `:echo has('win32unix')` returns `1`) together with the Windows native GNU Octave.
+If you'd like to use the Vim from Cygwin, a pure [Cygwin environment](#cygwin-posix-environment-on-windows) could be one of your choices.

 ### Cygwin (POSIX Environment on Windows)
 - Cygwin package [Vim](https://cygwin.com/packages/summary/vim.html)
 - Cygwin package [GNU Octave](https://cygwin.com/packages/summary/octave.html)
 - `fuser` command is required for this plugin on Cygwin.
 You can get it from Cygwin package [psmisc](https://cygwin.com/packages/summary/psmisc.html).

-**NOTE:** Please do not use Cygwin Apps together with Windows native Apps.
-For example, it might cause incompatibility when using Vim from Cygwin/GitBash/MSYS/MSYS2 together with Windows native GNU Octave.

 ### Unix-like OS
 - Vim package
 - GNU Octave package
 - `lsof` or `fuser` command is required for this plugin on Unix-like OS.

-**🟨 IMPORTANT:** The GNU Octave package provided by `snap` [does not](https://askubuntu.com/questions/1238211/how-to-make-snaps-access-hidden-files-and-folders-in-home) have access to the hidden files and dirs placed in `$HOME` directory (for example, `~/.vim/`).
+**NOTE:** The GNU Octave package provided by `snap` [does not](https://askubuntu.com/questions/1238211/how-to-make-snaps-access-hidden-files-and-folders-in-home) have access to the hidden files and dirs placed in `$HOME` directory (for example, `~/.vim/`).
 This plugin will not work normally if its installation path is not accessible to Octave.
 To solve this problem, you can specify a different Vim plugin installation path, or you can reinstall the GNU Octave package by another package manager like `apt`.

 ## Installation
 You can use any conventional plugin manager for Vim, such as [vim-plug](https://github.com/junegunn/vim-plug):